ddrone/adventures-in-compilation/README.md

 - [x] Implement printing those new X86 constructs into concrete syntax used by GCC
 - [x] Create a module for directed graphs
 - [ ] Convert C-like IR module to a directed graph of jumps needed for liveness analysis
-- [ ] Implement topological sorting for arbitrary graphs
+- [x] Implement topological sorting for arbitrary graphs
+- [ ] Print the topological sorting of blocks in C-like IR
 - [ ] Implement liveness analysis for acyclic CFG

 ## Adventure 5: back to actual compilation; implement register allocation for LVar